patkelly174/Planner-Project-CS2/README.md

 ### Install
 1. Navigate to GitHub master branch for planner project
-2. Click on planner.jar and download file *Alternative: Download master branch as zip file and import project folder into eclipse ad run main.java*
+2. Click on planner.jar and download file

 ### Run
-1. If downlaoded planner.jar then move the file to its own folder of any name and double click to start program.
+1. Move planner.jar to its own folder of any name and double click to start program.

 ### Features
 - To-Do List with the ability to add tasks with any date from present day on or no due date at all
 - Seperate columns from imcomplete and complete tasks
 - Save file that will keep all tasks the user has added even after program closes.
+-

 ### Demo Video
 https://youtu.be/ofcLhTn4Zfc